 Bayinnaung in arms, cover of the high school version of the Myanmar-Thai History textbook (MME 2009).

 King Bayinnaung regrouped before sending his brother Minyezithu in pursuit.
 The king's brother chased Smim Htaw, first to Danupyu and then to Bassein.
 The governor of Bassein, seeing the superior force of Smim Htaw outside his city and not knowing of the battle, opened the gates.
 The pursuing forces gathered outside the city walls and were reinforced by the troops of the king's younger brother Thadodamayaza of Prome.
 As King Bayinnaung's army converged on Bassein, Smim Htaw fled leaving many of his war elephants, armaments and ammunition behind.
-The governor, Thamein Bya Bya Bait gave these to the brothers of King Bayinnaung, who rewarded him well.
-(Extract from "The Rise and Fall of the Toungoo Empire" by Robert Smith.)
+The governor, Thamein Bya Bya Bait gave these to the brothers of King Bayinnaung, who rewarded him well."
+(Extract from "The Kings of the Toungoo Empire" by Robert Smith.)

 By GE Harvey - History of Burma, GFDL, https://commons.wikimedia.org/w/index.php?curid=11098419